beeramn/372final/README.md

 - `apply_augmentations(waveform)` applies simple data augmentations such as small pitch shifts and frequency masking to increase training diversity.

 ## Preparing Pytorch Dataset
 Even after processing the data, we still need to do more to properly load the data into the UNet model.
-The `dataset.py` file in the `processing` folder, creates a Pytorch `Dataset` class: `MUSDB2StemDataset` which is designed to load, organize, preprocess, and serve data for a 2-stem source separation model(Vocals vs instrumental).
+The `dataset.py` file in the `processing` folder creates a Pytorch `Dataset` class: `MUSDB2StemDataset`, which is designed to load, organize, preprocess, and serve data for a 2-stem source separation model (vocals vs instrumental).
 The class normalizes spectrograms and their corresponding ratio masks, while keeping the dataset split, indexing, and loading consistent for both training and evaluation.

-At first, the class scans through the dataset folder and then sorts all the tracks and automatically divides them into train, validation, and test using splits using 70/15/15 ratio.
+At first, the class scans through the dataset folder and then sorts all the tracks and automatically divides them into train, validation, and test using splits using a 70/15/15 ratio.
 It also stores configuration options like segment length and whether to apply data augmentation.
 - `__getitem__` Normalizes the mixture magnitude spectrogram to stabilize learning.
 It computes ratio masks for vocals and instrumentals, which act as the training targets for mask-predicting models.
 It returns a structured dictionary containing normalized mixture features, mean/std statistics, mixture phase, and both target masks.